APBioNET/APBioNETTalks/README.md

 # APBioNetTalks
-an platform to share bioinformatics talks, tutorials and trainings.
+a platform to share bioinformatics talks, tutorials and trainings.